 Degrees & Programs

 See how much of a difference you can make in an individual student’s life.
 As a school psychologist, you’ll work one on one with children and adolescents who are experiencing challenges that prevent them from reaching their full potential.
 You will help students develop the skills to be academically successful, including time management, study skills, and self-discipline.
 Other students may need your guidance to resolve emotional and behavioral problems that affect their performance.
 As an educational leader, your work will not only improve outcomes in your students’ daily lives, but will also set them on a course for long-term success.
+Apply online today!

 In our graduate programs, you’ll explore the theoretical foundations of clinical and educational psychology and gain the practical experience to work with students from all cultural, economic, racial, and ethnic backgrounds to help each reach his or her full potential.
 You’ll also have the opportunity to participate in research in educational equity, school discipline, and school violence prevention.
 You’ll enjoy practicum opportunities in large metropolitan areas and overseas.